daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays all lines of a file
+this script replaces certain characters